FailAcademy/learning/wdp-ws-vancouver/_projects/project-05.md

 ---
 layout: project
 title: Project 5 - Quotes on Dev
-due: Wednesday, June 6th (beginning of class)
+due: Tuesday, January 29th (beginning of class)
 ---

 For Project 5, you will combine your JavaScript and WordPress skills together to build out the functionality for a website called Quotes on Dev using the WordPress REST API.